Everything for swimming..

 ...and to float!

-Although swimming in the Seine is forbidden (for the time being), water sports enthusiasts will find everything they need to have a great time here: the Ski Nautique Club d'Herblay invites you to practice this discipline in fine weather, towed on the river!
+The Ski Nautique Club d'Herblay-sur-Seine invites you to practice this discipline on fine days, towed on the river!
 But the list of activities on offer at the club, which is open to all, doesn't end there: mono-skiing, wakeboarding and figure skating are all on offer!
 Still on the water, but more leisure-oriented, the club offers you the chance to indulge in the joys of towed buoys!
-Further south, in La Frette, the SNF club (Sports Nautiques de la Frette-sur-Seine) complements the one in Herblay, offering a different range of sailing activities.
+Further south, in La Frette-sur-Seine, the SNF (Sports Nautiques de La Frette) club complements the one in the neighboring town, offering activities based around sailing.
 Discovery (including introductory courses for children aged 10 and over) or regattas on the Seine for amateurs and experienced sailors.
-The club also offers paddle stand-up paddling, another way of exploring the river.
-Finally, although we don't have all the information at present, we can imagine that the future Seine Parisii district, on the banks of the river, will also offer water sports activities.
+The club also offers stand-up paddleboarding, another way of exploring the river.
+Last but not least, the future Seine Parisii district in Cormeilles-en-Parisis, on the banks of the river, will also offer water sports activities.

 Races and hikes